 Welcome events in the College will run for about two weeks around the start of term.
 A full and up-dated will be published on the DCSA web-pages nearer the time: http://www.dcsa.dar.cam.ac.uk/welcome-to-darwin

-The University has a central funding directory: http://www.graduate.study.cam.ac.uk/finance/funding
+The University also has a central funding directory: https://www.student-funding.cam.ac.uk

 The University and College try to offer the best support possible to disabled students.
 To ensure that we are aware, as early as possible, of any special arrangements (accommodation, exam arrangements), you should declare this on your application form.
 Further information can be found on the Disability Resource website http://www.disability.admin.cam.ac.uk/